 - Summer Learning, Summer Library, Summer Lunch: SL3, Oregon program

 - Eudora Public Library in Kansas shared a simple infographic to illustrate the impact of donations to their Feeding Eudora program.

 - Feeding body and mind: [Toledo-Lucas County Public] Library helps feed kids in summer, The Toledo Blade, 8/7/17

-Further related articles on WebJunction
+Further related articles and learning on WebJunction